ullmark/Clippy/README.md

     \___/      \_____________________/

 # Clippy is a collection of extension methods for Microsoft .NET
-Check the [wiki](https://github.com/24hr/Clippy/wiki) for more information.
+Look in the [wiki](https://github.com/24hr/Clippy/wiki) for more information.